Creating and tracking invoices

 - Void: An invoice that is voided is cancelled and cannot have any payments collected towards it.

-The second is to click on the invoice row and navigate to the direct invoice page, which shows you an overview summary along with all payments that have been made as well as the option to collect new payments.
+2) The second is to click on the invoice itself, which will navigate to invoice page, where you can see an overview summary along with all payments that have been made as well as the option to collect payment,

 Refunding an invoice payment